 As February ended, ETM-LA hosted its Winter Training session for all Music Teachers, which was open to the public.
 Sessions included a deep dive into Latin American music and culture, culturally responsive teaching and the brain, and music activities for the culturally responsive classroom.
 ETM-LA proudly offers over 100 hours of exceptional training for music educators and over 420 combined hours of guidance for schools across Los Angeles County in their commitment to building long-term, sustainable music programs.

 ETM-LA is unwavering in its mission of working alongside low-income area schools and ensuring equity and access to quality music education in these challenging times, when the joy of music is needed more than ever before.
 Your support will help ETM-LA continue bringing music and all of its benefits to students across Los Angeles County, and help us close the gap for under-resourced schools that remain deprived of yearlong music and arts programs in their core curriculum.

-Thank you to those who have generously given to help provide important music education services to disadvantaged schools, and to students like Ethan, Audrey, and Ingrid!
+Thank you to those who have generously given to help provide essential music education services to over 19,000 students across Los Angeles County!

-ETM-LA provides quality, yearlong, in-school music instruction in disadvantaged Los Angeles schools as part of the core curriculum for every child.
-Since its founding in 2006, ETM-LA has grown to serve approximately 17,500 students at 42 partner schools in Los Angeles County.
+ETM-LA provides quality, yearlong, core curriculum music instruction in under-resourced Los Angeles schools as part of the school day for every child.
+Since its founding in 2006, ETM-LA has grown from 2 schools and 800 students to serving approximately 19,000 students at 46 partner schools in Los Angeles County.